-- Courses in which applicants have earned grades of D or F are not accepted as transfer credit. - Transfer courses with a grade of C- or higher from nationally/regionally accredited institutions will be posted to the student's TKU records and may count toward graduation if the credits are appropriate. - Credit earned through CLEP or AP coursework is transferable provided an official transcript is received by the Office of the Registrar from The College Board. - Transfer courses will be posted at the same level they were taken at a previous institution.
-TKU accepts only work equivalent or comparable to work offered at TKU. - Grades for transfer courses are not calculated into the student's GPA at TKU. - Transfer applicants must be eligible to return to each previously attended institution to be considered for admission to TKU.
-The admissions committee evaluates transfer applicants who have been previously placed on academic discipline from other institutions.
-Based on this review, applicants whose GPA's fall below 2.00 may be admitted conditionally. - Graduating students are not allowed to transfer hours taken at another institution if the hours are taken during their final semester at TKU.
+- Courses are only eligible for transfer if they are accredited by schools recognized by the Council for Higher Education Accreditation (CHEA) and are similar in nature, content, and credit hours to the courses offered at TKU. - Only grades of C- and above are eligible for transfer credit.
+Grades of D+, D, and D- will not be accepted. - Credit earned through CLEP or AP coursework is transferable provided an official transcript is received by the Office of the Registrar from The College Board. - Transfer courses will be posted at the same level they were taken at a previous institution.
+For example, undergraduate courses will not be used to satisfy graduate requirements and vice-versa. - Grades for transfer courses are not calculated into the student's GPA at TKU. - Graduating students are not allowed to transfer hours taken at another institution if the hours are taken during their final semester at TKU.